-Unrestricted travel is now allowed both within Scotland and between Scotland and England, Wales, Northern Ireland, the Channel Islands, and the Isle of Man (with the exception of any areas of Scotland in Level 3 or 4, from where only essential travel is permitted).
+Unrestricted travel is now allowed both within Scotland and between Scotland and England, Wales, Northern Ireland, the Channel Islands, and the Isle of Man.

 Please make sure that you understand the latest travel restrictions and are permitted to travel, by following current Scottish Government guidance.

 To reduce the risk of coronavirus being brought into island communities by people who are unaware they are infectious, anyone planning to travel is encouraged to test before they do so.
 You can order rapid lateral flow tests for delivery to your home anywhere in the UK and they should arrive within 24-48 hours.
 It is recommend that you test three days before you plan to travel and then again on the day of departure.
 If you are positive, this would allow you to self-isolate before you begin your journey.

 Please note that if your test result is negative, this is not a guarantee that you do not have coronavirus.
 You must continue to follow national and local restrictions, including FACTS guidance.
 If you develop coronavirus symptoms you must self-isolate and book a PCR test.

 This is a voluntary scheme and you will not need evidence of a negative test to travel to Orkney.
 However, you are encouraged to participate in order to reduce the risk of inadvertently carrying coronavirus into our community.

 Contact information will continue to be gathered for all passengers for track and trace purposes.

 We would also recommend that you download the NHS Scotland Test and Protect app from Protect Scotland before you travel.